The Fiendish Plot of Dr. Fu Manchu: Reception

-After the acclaimed movie Being There (1979), this was Peter Sellers' last work.
-He already looked sick and tired (he would die shortly after filming ended), which notably affected his interpretive quality in a weak and uninteresting plot with other poor performances.

-In fact the film was universally panned by critics.
-Sellers appears unwell and lethargic throughout and his characterizations of Nayland Smith and Fu Manchu are both portrayed in a mostly subdued fashion.
-It is even probable that Fu Manchu's scenes with his "declining vitality" were a deliberate adaptation of the script to the actor's state of health at the time.
+The Fiendish Plot of Dr. Fu Manchu was overwhelmingly panned by the critics.
+On Rotten Tomatoes, the film has an aggregated score of 15% based on 2 positive and 11 negative critic reviews.

+Roger Ebert of The Chicago Sun-Times gave the film one star out of a possible four, writing that any Sellers movie was bound to have a few laughs "but the story never really involves us [and] the characters aren't all that interesting".
 Phil Hardy described the film as a "British atrocity".
 Orange Coast magazine wrote "Peter Sellers' last hurrah isn't nearly as impressive as his recent Being There.
-Even in the dual roles ... detective and the devious 168-year- old Fu Manchu, he musters only an occasional bright moment.
+Even in the dual roles ... detective and the devious 168-year-old Fu Manchu, he musters only an occasional bright moment.

 Tom Shales of The Washington Post described the film as "an indefensibly inept comedy", adding that "it is hard to name another good actor who ever made so many bad movies as Sellers, a comedian of great gifts but ferociously faulty judgment.
 Manchu will take its rightful place alongside such colossally ill-advised washouts as Where Does It Hurt?, The Bobo and The Prisoner of Zenda".

-Since release, the film has been criticized for contributing to racist Chinese stereotypes, though the titular character has appeared in many other racist depictions, beginning with the creation of the Fu Manchu character by Rohmer in 1912.
+The film has been criticized for contributing to racist Chinese stereotypes, a charge which has followed the Fu Manchu books from their earliest publication.